-It’s true that losing weight can be difficult, but it doesn’t have to be.
+However, losing weight doesn’t have to be challenging.
 You can employ a variety of straightforward meal tricks to lose weight and keep it off.

 I’ll list seven of my favorite food-related weight-loss tricks in this blog post.
 Empirical evidence underscores the efficacy of these science-grounded tactics.
 They can also be added to your regular diet and are simple to follow.